Structured authority.

 Controlled judgement.

-Defensible outcomes.
+Defensible DECISIONS.

 GOVERNANCE MODEL